![]() |

 Conduct a Visual InspectionAssuming this is your first time using the VideoRay, everything should be in proper working order and ready to go, but it is good practice to perform a pre-dive inspection before every dive, even your first.
 If any problems are noticed, they should be addressed before continuing.

-Make the ConnectionsIt is best to start making connections at the ROV and working your way to connecting the system to the power source.
-Connecting or disconnecting cables while the system is powered on is not recommended.
-Make sure the Operator Control Console power switch is set to the Off position and make sure the ROV power switch is set to the off position by pressing it.
 Top View Side View Some of the cables have been connected at the factory.
 See the appropriate sections of the Equipment Guide for detailed information about each of the connections.
 You will typically need to connect only the ROV, tether, strain relief hand controller, and power cord.

 Testing the Circuit Safety ComponentsConnect the power cord to a suitable power source.
 The GFCI can be found inline in the power cord.

-When using a power source that includes a GFCI, the VideoRay supplied GFCI is not needed and can be removed from the power cord.
 Power On and LIM TestsSet the Power switch to the On position.
 The green Power On indicator light should turn on.
 If the green Power On indicator light is not on, make sure the system is connected to a working power source and the GFCI switch is turned on.
 Twist the ROV Power switch to the On position.
 The green 400 V Power On indicator light should turn on.
 If the green 400 V Power On indicator light is not on, make sure the system is connected to a working power source and the GFCI and main power switches are turned on.
 Test the LIM.
 The LIM can be found on the right side of the Operator Control Console.
 The GFCI switch and the main and 400 V Power switches must both be set to On in order to perform this test.

 Starting the VideoRay Control SoftwareMake sure the system is connected to a working power source and the GFCI / Circuit Breaker and Power switches are turned on.